henri/handy-alias/README.md

 --------
 The scripts are basically handy alias files for BASH, ZSH and FISH.

+Note for fish alias you will need to slightly alter the command :
+  $ alias my_amazing_thing "echo \"my amazing thing\""
+  $ funcsave my_amazing_thing
+  \# By deafult the these are stored in functions in this directory : ~/.config/fish/functions

 License: [GNU General Public License v3][1]

 Additional Information